msv2017/auction-backend/README.md

 ## Pre-requisites

+The application built using `.NET Core`.
+If it is not installed use [installation page](https://dotnet.microsoft.com/download)

 The project uses _mongodb_ for persistance.
 If not installed on local machine please use official [installation guide](https://docs.mongodb.com/manual/installation/) to install it.

 To start _mongodb_ instance